-- Keep you feet pointed straight ahead
+- Keep the feet pointed straight ahead

-- Don’t let your arch collapse
+- Don’t let the arch collapse

 Step 4: Change Shoes

 I’d like to dispel the myth that the foot needs support 24/7.
 I suspect shoes are the biggest culprit behind plantar fasciitis.
-Not because they don’t support the foot.
-But rather because they often give too much support!
+Not because they don’t support the foot, but rather because they often give too much support!

 Muscles and connective tissue need movement and activity to remain healthy.
 At the time I developed plantar fasciitis I was wearing stability running shoes with insoles everyday for 8-9 hours.
 The heel pain went away a short time after I switched to more flexible shoes with less arch support.

 Understand that there is very little scientific evidence showing the stability features in shoes help prevent or treat injuries.
 The following footwear recommendations go against the conventional belief that plantar fasciitis needs to be treated with highly supportive shoes.